cfech/spring-security/README.md

 ## 116 Installing Keycloak and Setting Up Admin Account ##
 - download the ZIP and extract it
 - openkJDK getting [started docs](https://www.keycloak.org/getting-started/getting-started-zip)
-- cd to dircttion and run `bin/kc.sh start-dev --http-port 8180`, runs keycloak in dev mode at prot 8180
+- cd to dircttion and run `bin/kc.sh start-dev --http-port 8180`, runs keycloak in dev mode at port 8180
 - create and admin user then go to the admin console
 - this version will use an h2 in memory db
 - if you use the keycloak in this repo, usernam `admin`, passsword `admin`